python-docx Element Extraction

 return elements

-Compliance Mapping & Redaction Readiness
+Compliance Mapping & Redaction Readiness Permalink to this section

 The extracted dictionary serves as the foundational schema for downstream redaction engines.
 Each paragraph and run object retains its original positional index, enabling exact coordinate mapping when converting DOCX to a redacted PDF or sanitized DOCX.
 Legal compliance requires explicit handling of w:vanish (hidden text) and w:specVanish (speculative hidden text), which standard text extraction routines frequently strip.
 By preserving hidden: true flags at the run level, automation pipelines can enforce strict disclosure policies that mandate the permanent removal or explicit flagging of concealed content.